blaix/prettynice/cli/templates/init/README.md

 See the [examples](https://github.com/blaix/prettynice/tree/main/examples)

-Create an optimized production build with `npm run build` and start the server with `npm start`.
+Create an optimized production build with `npm run build:prod` and start the server with `npm start`.